TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

     ..  card:: Getting started guide

-        This guide introduces some of the core concepts of TYPO3, guides you through installation, helps you to set up your first small project with a custom template and gives you information on trou
+        This guide introduces some of the core concepts of TYPO3, guides you through installation, helps you set up your first small project with a custom template and gives you information on trou

         ..  card-footer:: :ref:`Get started with TYPO3 <t3start:start>`